Guiguerreiro39/fresh-blog/posts/software/blog-in-fresh-framework.md

 If you want to explore more, check out my source code: https://github.com/Guiguerreiro39/fresh-blog

-The blog is deployed with **Deno Deploy**: https://gg-blog.deno.dev/
+The blog is deployed with **Deno Deploy** at https://gg-blog.deno.dev/ but proxied to my own domain at https://blog.guilhermegr.com.

 That's all for now! ***See ya!***